Abdul Husayn al-Killidar

-Sayyid Abd al-Husayn Ali al-Killdar Tumah (عبد الحسين علي الكليدار آل طعمه; 1881–March 30, 1961) was an Iraqi nobleman, author, scholar, and served as the 33rd and 37th custodian of the Imam Husayn shrine from 1900 until 1931.
+Sayyid Abd al-Husayn Ali al-Killdar Tumah (عبد الحسين علي الكليدار آل طعمه; 1881–March 30, 1961) was an Iraqi nobleman, author, and scholar who served as the 33rd and 37th custodian of the Imam Husayn shrine from 1900 until 1931.

 He authored a number of books on the history and culture of Karbala, including Baghiyat al-Nubala Fi Tarikh Karbala and Tarikh Al Tumah al-Musawiyeen.
 Famous Iraqi author and laureate, Salih Shahristani writes about al-Killidar: "I would never miss a meeting with him.
 I would gain so much from his knowledge, literary, and mannerism".

 Biography

 al-Killidar was born in 1881 to Ali al-Killidar (d.
 May 3, 1900).
 He is from the Tumah branch of the Al Faiz family.
 His grandfather Jawad took on the name al-Killidar (الكليدار) which roots from kileet (كليت) dar (دار), which translates to key holder in Persian, a name often given to those that take on the role of tending to holy shrines.

 He grew up and studied in Karbala and was highly influenced by the literary atmosphere that surrounded him at the time.
 At the age of 19, after his father, Ali died, he took on the responsibilities of the custodianship of the Imam Husayn shrine.

 Under his term as saden, he supervised the building of the golden iwan of the shrine in 1912.
 He also ordered the re-plating of the cage of the shrine, with silver, after it had worn out.

 When Hamza Bey was appointed governor of Karbala on October 1, 1915, the relationship between the Ottoman state and the Karbalaeis had reached a bitter peak, and there was a sense of unrest in the city.
 This caused al-Killidar to leave Karbala for Baghdad in February 1916.
 Upon his departure, he was discharged from his duty as saden.
 This led to his first cousin, once removed, Abd al-Husayn Ayan to assume the role.
 It was until 1920, where al-Killidar was reinstated at the behest of Percy Cox, when he became High Commissioner of Iraq.

 In 1928, Abd al-Husayn Ayan was nominated as a member of the Iraqi senate for a second term.
 However his appointment letter was mistakenly sent to al-Killidar, and the error was due to the shared first name and family.
 So al-Killidar decided to pass down the custodianship to his eldest son Abdul-Saleh and pursue the political role, unaware of the situation.
 Upon reaching Baghdad, the senate realised he was not the person intended, but due to the difficult situation, they decided to admit him as a member.

 After his senate term, al-Killidar returned to Karbala and spent the rest of his days writing books and performing i'tikaf.
 Despite having passed down the sidana to his son in 1928, al-Killidar was officially discharged off his duties on May 18, 1931.